Rail transport in Turkey: Planned expansion

-Turkey is planning to construct a high speed line between Anakara and Samsun by 2030.
+Turkey is planning to construct a high speed line between Ankara and Samsun by 2030.
 Kırıkkale will be a stop between Ankara and Sivas.
 By 2026 a high speed line is set to be opened between Ankara and Kayseri.
 Another line is under construction from Ankara to İzmir on the Aegean coast.
 Turkey is planning to build a high speed rail line from Istanbul to Edirne as well as to Kapıkule which is on the Bulgarian border and will thus allow Turkey to establish a high speed line with Bulgaria.
 By 2030 a high speed line is planned between Istanbul and Ankara.
+A link to Kars to Nakhchivan in Azerbaijan via Iğdır is under construction.

+Formerly planned railways

+In 1948, the State Railways released a plan of railway lines that were to be constructed to "ensure national progression and safety".
+The plan included 5,538 km of new railway lines of which only 96 km were actually completed; the Gaziantep-Karkamış section of the Narlı-Nusaybin railway was completed in 1960.

 Urban rail

 Commuter

 Suburban systems in Turkey as listed below: